AlexandrSokolov/java_language/collections/faq.collections.md

 - No modifications at all (fully unmodifiable)

 So the interfaces that these views implement have some of their operations labeled `optional`.

+### Example of views in the Collection Framework

+The Collections API exposes many methods returning views.
+For example, the keys of a `Map` can be viewed as a `Set`, as can its entries;
+collections can be viewed as unmodifiable, and so on.

 Views can generally be composed for read operations and are often commutative - that is, can be applied in any order.
 For example: